 There are numerous linguistic techniques used within MI such as, ‘double binds’, negating words, use of open questions, rapport building and so forth, which are also techniques proposed within NLP.
 Equally, the foundational principles of MI closely mirror NLP presuppositions (See Rules of NLP).

 Positive Psychology vs NLP

 Positive Psychology is the relatively new field of scientific study into optimal human functioning.
 Positive psychology aims to find out how high achieving and happy people attain their level of physical and emotional success via their thoughts, habits, routines and behaviours.
-This is precisely what Ginder and Bandler set out to do in the 1970’s to form NLP.
-Also, positive psychology is less interested in people with issue and more interested in people who have overcome them to thrive.
+This is precisely what Grinder and Bandler set out to do in the 1970’s to form NLP.
+Also, positive psychology is less interested in people with issue and more interested in people who have overcome them to thrive and how everyone else can learn to model these people via the way they think and behave.
 Again, this is the type of research NLP is also founded upon.